mieweb/docs/content/functions/injection-immunization-management/injection-program-tab-recording-mass-injections.md

 If doing mass immunizations/injections, {{% system-name %}} provides a feature to document these injections from one tab instead of going into individual patient charts individually.
 The Flu Injection Program tab also saves information in fields so you don't have to re-key it in for the next patient in line.
 This program is used when doing injections/immunizations en masse for various patients at a given time.
 A laptop and mouse, laptop and pen, or tablet can also be used with this program.
 The patients can electronically sign a consent, or whatever is needed for your practice, for the injection and documentation using that laptop mouse, tablet, or laptop pen.
 By default, this program is set to a rule to look for the doc.type FLUCONSENT in the patient's chart before allowing you to inject/document the injection.
 Contact your MIE Implementer if you wish to change this rule for your practice or turn it off.

 Click the E-Chart sidemenu tab.
 Click the Flu Injection Program.
-(The Flu Injection Program tab may be located elsewhere in your system like it's own sidemenu tab).
+(The Flu Injection Program tab may be located elsewhere in your system like its own sidemenu tab).
 The Injection / Immunization screen will open.

 ![](../injection-program-tab-recording-mass-injections.assets/23e8a258d6941ac3d55767f9f0722edd.png)